FCC report on 911 outage reveals NG911 vulnerabilities

 - Next Generation 911 (NG911) services are new and complex.
 New businesses are entering the market to provide specialized services and to offer cost reduction through consolidation of operations.
-While these market forces for innovation and cost reduction are good, it creates a risk that responsibility fora 911may be spread among multiple service providers which can introduce multiple points of failure and less end to end accountability for 911 services.
+While these market forces for innovation and cost reduction are good, it creates a risk that responsibility for a 911 call may be spread among multiple service providers, which can introduce multiple points of failure and less end-to-end accountability for 911 services.

 - Transition from legacy to NG911 service is very complex and requires improved system alarms and best practices for operation.

 - Concentration of 911 assets.
 Originally 911 calls were handled locally.
 Now, 911 operations are increasingly centralized for improved efficiencies.
 This same trend makes the system more vulnerable to a catastrophic outage that could impact tens of millions of consumers.
 Improved failover between geographically redundant systems is required.

 - Communication among 911 Ecosystem Participants.
 The report notes that better communication of alarms between the Local Exchange Carriers (LECs),the Intrado Network Operations Center (NOC) and PSAPs could have led to earlier detection and remedy of the failure.